 Twenty years later, e.g.etal has stood the test of time, changing the landscape of contemporary jewellery in Australia.
 Now representing over 60 independent jewellers (the majority Australian), e.g.etal is widely regarded as Melbourne’s “hidden gem”, referencing its current subterranean location on Flinders Lane.

 Providing jewellery artists with a way to make a living is still e.g.etal’s driving philosophy.
-Many of the early artists are still represented at the gallery, and have gone on to develop solid careers – such as Katherine Bowman, who is now represented in New York.
-Katherine has made over 1,500 pieces for e.g.etal customers, including many bespoke commissions.
+Many of the early artists are still represented at the gallery, and have gone on to develop solid careers.
+One such artist, Katherine Bowman has made over 1,500 pieces for e.g.etal customers, including many bespoke commissions.

-Julie deVille, who joined the gallery in 2005 and even spent a stint as a shop assistant, is now an internationally renowned artist with a substantial jewellery practice.
+Another, Julie deVille, joined the gallery in 2005 and even spent a stint as a shop assistant, is now an internationally renowned artist with a substantial jewellery practice.

 “I had my first solo exhibition at e.g.etal in 2005 after graduating from jewellery school,” said Julia.
 “I consider this to be the beginning of my career as a jeweller, taxidermist and artist and have since had over twenty solo exhibitions, all built upon this initial foundation. e.g.etal is a community of artisans supporting and learning from one another – a collective greater than the sum of its parts.”

 This approach to nurturing new talent continues, with e.g.etal sponsoring annual gold and silversmithing graduate exhibitions.
 In 2010, an e.g.etal outpost was established at the National Gallery of Australia in Canberra, with a special collection launched this year to celebrate the Cartier exhibition.
 Outposts have also been held at The Heide Museum of Modern Art, the Australian Centre for the Moving Image, the Adelphi Hotel and the Westin Hotel